soumkon/projects/README.md

             </plugin>
    ```

-      where ${image.path} should declare the repo/registry that the image should be pushed to and the image name.
+      where ${image.path} represents the repo/registry that the image should be pushed to and the image name.
    2. Provide repo credentials to .m2/settings.xml:
 		```
 		<servers>